This document provides details regarding the Dryad MQTT Sensor Data Integration.

 The JSON payload of the message you will receive looks something like this (Please note that every time the payload you receive contains data from a single wildfire sensor):

-In some cases, you will receive MQTT messages with payloads where temperature
+In some cases, you will receive MQTT messages with payloads where temperature, humidity and airQuality fields are missing, which is normal.

 The table below explains each field in the JSON payload.